 Young adults begin carrying a heavier academic load throughout junior high and high school, which many think will automatically keep their brains active and engaged.
 While it is true that academics do indeed keep the brain working, teens and young adults have a propensity for getting bored with their homework or tired after a long day at school.
-We don’t want the cognitive activity to end when the bell rings and they head home for the day as cognitive development is still occurring throughout this crucial age period.
+We don’t want the cognitive activity to end when the bell rings and they head home for the day as cognitive development is still occurring throughout this crucial age period – try a cognitive test.
 Teens and young adults like having a good time and typically engage in activities they perceive to be fun.
 For that reason, activities that can be considered both cognitive and enjoyable will make all the difference.

 3 Brain Exercises & Activities for Teens and Young Adults:

 1. Get Outside: Not only will physical activity benefit cardiac health; activities like baseball, kickball and freeze tag are simple games that can serve as great cognitive exercisers.
 These games allow individuals to focus on a 3D space while using extended binocular vision.

 2. Put on a Poker Face: Strategy requires some serious thought and will undoubtedly give your noggin the workout it needs.
 Try decision making games like poker, solitaire, checkers, Scrabble or even chess.